openziti/desktop-edge-win/README.md

 You may opt to disable automatic updates of the Ziti Desktop Edge for Windows by going to the Main Menu -> Advanced Settings ->
 Configure Automatic Upgrades screen and choosing to enable or disable the functionality.

+### Configuring a System for Offline Installation

+Public Key Infrastructure is complex and verifying trust is vital.
+Part of this trust verification is around certificate revocation lists - CRLs.
+The installer executables produced by the OpenZiti project are signed by two different entities.
+One entity is an indepependant third party and the other is the OpenZiti code signing CA. Also, as part of the signing process a timestamp is produced at the time of signing using yet another CA. If you are going to use the automatic upgrade functionality, please see [offline-installation/README.md]() for more information as to how to enable this functionality in an entirely offline environment.

 ### Customizing the Automatic Update URL

 Users may change the url used for automatic updates by going to Main Menu -> Advanced Settings -> Configure Automatic Upgrades